LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 # Choosing an LLM and Embeddings Provider

-There are several options available to you for choosing an LLM and embeddings provider.
+Several options are available to you for choosing an LLM and embeddings provider.

 You can choose from companies that build and serve their own LLMs, like: